mark-torres10/personal_website/_research/2025-11-13-what-im-reading.md

 ### General takeaways

-Though I just did two examples, it was interesting to try them out to see the results.
+Though I just did three examples, it was interesting to try them out to see the results.
 I can't extrapolate too much from it.
 However, the reasoning traces seemed reasonable.
 It's unclear to me whether the model had a response beforehand and just came up with a reason after the fact or used the explicitly stated reasoning logic.
 I was surprised by some of the reasoning that it did in the harmless cases, and even more surprised by what it did in Example 3 when we took what was possibly a harmful example, masked it in harmless language, and waited to see what the model would say.

 Lots of interesting things to think about!
 I think the story is a bit more complicated than what this paper seems to suggest, even from just some cursory testing on my part.